uva-cs/cs4102-s22/homework/index.md

 ## Unit D

+#### D_Basic: Reductions and NP-Complete

+* **Instructions:** The one and only basic homework for Unit D. Download the .tex file and add your answers to the questions in it.
+Put your answer right below each question.
+We've added a \solution{} LaTeX item where you can include your solution, if that helps.
+(If you don't use it, put the text **Solution** at the beginning of each answer.)
+* Download [this file](../unitd/basic/cs4102_d-basic.tex) and modify it.
+* Here's [the PDF](../unitd/basic/cs4102_d-basic.pdf) of this file (so you can look at the questions now if you wish).
+* Due date: Tuesday, 5/3, 2022 at {\bf 11:30 pm.} Submit to GradeScope.
+* Late submissions: you may submit "late" up until Friday, 5/6, 2022 at {\bf 11:30 pm.} (Not 11:59, not midnight!)
+The penalty for a late submisssion is\ldots there is no penalty! **Note:** this is a hard deadline because we'll release solutions the next morning.

 ### Advanced Homework

 * **Instructions:**  Download the .tex file and add your answers to the questions in it.
 Put your answer right below each question.
 This time we've added a \solution{} LaTeX item where you can include your solution, if that helps.
 (If you don't use it, put the text **Solution** at the beginning of each answer.)